-Our John Muir Trail merely moves the decimal point (2.11 Miles long) and chooses to (almost) summit the highest peak in all of Torrington (Walnut Mountain at 1,325 feet) and also traverses into State Parks – Burr Pond and something called Sunnybrook State Park.
+Our John Muir Trail merely moves the decimal point (2.11 Miles long) and chooses to (almost) summit the highest peak in all of Torrington (Walnut Mountain at 1,325 feet) and also connects two state parks – Burr Pond and something called Sunnybrook State Park.
 So there.

 “In every walk with nature one receives far more than he seeks.” – John Muir

 John Muir was an incredibly important man in our country’s history – even though he was Scottish.
-Well, to people like me anyway.
+Well, important to people like me anyway.
 He was pretty much our first vocal environmental activist.
 He has no connection to Connecticut except for his relationship with Gifford Pinchot.
-Long time CTMQ readers remember Pinchot was born here in Simsbury and went on to Yale and then became an important conservationist with the US Government.
+Pinchot was born in Simsbury and went on to Yale and then became an important conservationist with the US Government.
 (CTMQ’s visit to the Pinchot Sycamore, CT’s largest tree.)